adroidsg/hello-world/README.md

 Some changes in the `branch-squash-github` branch - Part 3 / 3

 Changes directly in `master` which will conflict with the changes in `5-branch`

+Some changes in the `5-branch` - Part 1 / 3

+Some changes in the `5-branch` - Part 2 / 3

+Some changes in the `5-branch` - Part 3 / 3